Electronic-Grade Metal-Organic Precursors

 Fairfield, NJ

-All precursors synthesized and purified in our US facility.
-No dependency on overseas toll manufacturing for TMHD products.
-Full chain-of-custody from raw materials to packaged precursor.
+All TMHD precursors synthesized and purified at our Fairfield, NJ facility.
+No dependency on overseas toll manufacturing, no China-linked intermediates.
+Full chain-of-custody from raw materials to packaged precursor — meeting the domestic sourcing expectations that CHIPS-funded fabs require from their supply chain.

 Market Context